Getting Inked In Tokyo: 3 Female-Friendly Tattoo Studios

 2. iPo Tattoo Loyal

-A survivor of the 2011 Tohoku Earthquake, iPo has been a tattoo artist for five years, and just opened his studio in Harajuku in March 2018.
+A survivor of the 2011 Tohoku Earthquake, iPo has been a tattoo artist for five years, and just opened his studio in Shibuya in March 2018.
 His specialties are Neo Japanese, tebori (traditional hand-poked tattoos), and Oriental tattoos.
 He is blood brothers with Stefan Fischer, the owner of Bavarian Custom Irons, a high-quality tattoo machine brand from Germany.
 I’ve had four tattoos done by iPo, including one cover-up, and his work is impeccable.

 iPo uses all new technology to produce his tattoo work — every aspect of the design is carefully mapped out and drawn on photos of the desired location first, and can be easily adjusted with just a few swipes on his Illustrator/Photoshop-synced iPad.
 All of my tattoos up until now had been done the old school way — so this was a really fascinating part of the tattoo process for me to witness.
 Not only that, but iPo is a fluent English speaker, so consultations can be easily made in English or Japanese.